DataDog/datadog-operator/docs/quick-start.md

 ## Providing custom checks and config files

-The `DatadogAgentDeployment` can be configured to provide custom checks (`checks.d`) and their config files (`conf.d`) at initialization time.
+The `DatadogAgent` can be configured to provide custom checks (`checks.d`) and their config files (`conf.d`) at initialization time.

-A `ConfigMap` resource needs to be configured by user for each of these settings before the `DatadogAgentDeployment` using them is created.
+A `ConfigMap` resource needs to be configured by user for each of these settings before the `DatadogAgent` using them is created.

 Below is an example of configuring these `ConfigMaps` for a single check and its config file: